The Psychology of Logic. Two Experimental Challenges to the Logic Programming/Agent Model of Intelligence

 detect cheaters in social contracts.
 The idea is that the

-ability to reason about rules is not an instance of a single
+ability to reason about consequence is not an instance of a single

-capacities to reason.
+capacities to reason about consequence.
 These capacities develop in human

 beings at different ages and result in different